Inquisition: Inquisitions in the Czech lands and Poland

+Inquisition in Medieval Spain

-Portugal and Spain in the late Middle Ages consisted largely of multicultural territories of Muslim and Jewish influence, reconquered from Islamic control, and the new Christian authorities could not assume that all their subjects would suddenly become and remain orthodox Roman Catholics.
+Portugal and Spain in the late Middle Ages consisted largely of multicultural territories of Muslim and Jewish influence, reconquered from Islamic control, and the new Christian authorities could not assume that all their subjects would suddenly become and remain orthodox Catholics.
 So the Inquisition in Iberia, in the lands of the Reconquista counties and kingdoms like León, Castile, and Aragon, had a special socio-political basis as well as more fundamental religious motives.

 In some parts of Spain towards the end of the 14th century, there was a wave of violent anti-Judaism, encouraged by the preaching of Ferrand Martínez, Archdeacon of Écija.
 In the pogroms of June 1391 in Seville, hundreds of Jews were killed, and the synagogue was completely destroyed.
 The number of people killed was also high in other cities, such as Córdoba, Valencia, and Barcelona.

 One of the consequences of these pogroms was the mass conversion of thousands of surviving Jews.
 Forced baptism was contrary to the law of the Catholic Church, and theoretically anybody who had been forcibly baptized could legally return to Judaism.
 However, this was very narrowly interpreted.
 Legal definitions of the time theoretically acknowledged that a forced baptism was not a valid sacrament, but confined this to cases where it was literally administered by physical force.
 A person who had consented to baptism under threat of death or serious injury was still regarded as a voluntary convert, and accordingly forbidden to revert to Judaism.
 After the public violence, many of the converted "felt it safer to remain in their new religion".
 Thus, after 1391, a new social group appeared and were referred to as conversos or New Christians.